-In 2019, the second foresight project “Enhancing Europe’s global deployment of power: Eight proposals” focuses on Europe’s strategic challenges from inside and outside the continent that undermines its ability to fully exercise its sharp and soft power.
-We ask: What is responsible for this underutilization of sharp and soft power?
+In 2019, the Dahrendorf Forum’s second foresight project “Enhancing Europe’s global deployment of power: Eight proposals” focused on the strategic challenges confronting Europe from inside and outside the continent and how they undermine Europe’s ability to fully exercise its sharp and soft power.
+Our researchers asked the question: What is responsible for this under-utilization of sharp and soft power?

-To approach that question, the project applies a back-casting approach: instead of developing different scenarios for Europe in 2030, the project starts with an ideal scenario and asks experts from government, business and academia to develop measures to reach this scenario.
-During that process, factors are identified that undermined an ideal development of these measures.
-Starting from a best-case scenario for Europe, participants were asked to develop measures that lead from today´s under-utilization to a fuller and more effective use by 2030.
+To approach that question, the project applied a ‘back-casting’ approach: instead of developing different scenarios for Europe in 2030, the project began with an ideal scenario and asked experts from government, business and academia to develop measures to reach this scenario.
+During the process, different factors were identified that might undermine the ideal development of these measures.
+Starting from a best-case scenario for Europe, participants were asked to develop measures that lead from the current under-utilization to a fuller and more effective use by 2030.

-By looking at four policy fields (finance and investment; trade; creation and control of knowledge; and data ownership and Regulation) the group came up with an initial set of such measures, which we have vetted and developed further since then.
+By looking at four policy fields (finance and investment; trade; creation and control of knowledge; data ownership and regulation), participants came up with an initial set of measures, which have since been vetted and further developed.

-Europe has many assets yet does not seem to be able to fully use them: it has a sizable population only exceeded by India and China, and is a global market power, generating 16.3% of global GDP in 2018, roughly equivalent today to the shares of both China and the US.
+Europe has many assets, yet it does not seem to be able to fully use them: it has a sizable population only exceeded by India and China, and it is a global market power, generating 16.3% of global GDP in 2018, roughly equivalent today to the shares of both China and the US.
 The EU is the world’s largest free-trading zone and has the 2nd most important international reserve currency.
-Lacking comparable hard power, Europe has traditionally seen itself as the global champion of ‘soft power’, defined as the ability to project its values and norms onto the global stage, without relying on force or coercion.
+Lacking commensurate hard power, Europe has traditionally seen itself as the global champion of ‘soft power’, defined as the ability to project its values and norms onto the global stage without relying on force or coercion.

-The EU is, however, increasingly less able to coherently exercise this power.
-It is a union of citizens and states in which power remains in the hands of the states, competing against each other to a considerably greater extent than their counterparts in China and the US.
-In relation to many of the big challenges of the day, individual member states are frequently the global interlocutors, rather than there being a collective European voice.
+The EU is, however, increasingly less able to coherently exercise this soft power.
+It is a union of citizens and states in which power ultimately remains in the hands of the states, which compete against one other to a considerably greater extent than their counterparts in China and the US.
+In relation to many of the major challenges of the day, individual member states are frequently the global interlocutors, rather than there being a collective European voice.

 “Europe in 2030”

-In 2030, we envision the EU to act as a self-confident and united market power that offers a democratic and socially inclusive alternative globally.
-We furthermore see the EU as a champion of
+In 2030, we envisage the EU acting as a self-confident and united market power that offers a democratic and socially inclusive alternative on the global stage.
+Furthermore, we see the EU as a champion of:

 - A rule-based order with norm setting ambitions, enhancing and further developing today’s multilateral order.

-The results of the initial workshop have been tested in a validation workshop in July 2019 at the School of Advanced International Studies (SAIS) at The Johns Hopkins University and in another round of online validation with experts from Asia.
+An initial workshop was held in early May 2019 at the London School of Economics and Political Science (LSE), attended by around 20 experts from across Europe.
+The results of the initial workshop were subsequently tested at a validation workshop in July 2019 at the School of Advanced International Studies (SAIS) at The Johns Hopkins University and in another round of online validation with experts from Asia.